-As the last remark, the author would like to call reader's attention to Fig. 5 of [35].
-The solid and dotted curves in that figure are exactly the same as curves just presented in Fig. 6.
-But the distortion in the QGP is the main reason for $J/\Psi$ suppression in [35]!
+To sum up and to stress how vague the idea of $J/\Psi$ suppression as a signal of QGP is, the author would like to call reader's attention to Fig. 5 of [38].
+The solid and dotted curves in that figure are exactly the same as curves just presented in Fig. 9.
+But the distortion in the QGP is the main reason for $J/\Psi$ suppression in [38]!
 It is also stated there, that results shown "provide evidence for the production of the quark-gluon plasma in central high-energy Pb-Pb collisions".
+So, one could say as well that the NA50 Pb-Pb data provides evidence for the production of the thermalized and confined hadron gas in the central rapidity region of a Pb-Pb collision.
+But estimations done in Sec.
+8 have just shown that it could not be true.

-Therefore, the final conclusion is the following: the NA50 Pb-Pb data provides evidence for the production of the thermalized and confined hadron gas in the central rapidity region of a Pb-Pb collision.
-This implies that $J/\Psi$ suppression is not a good signal for the quark-gluon plasma appearance at a central heavy-ion collision.
+Therefore, the final conclusion is the following: $J/\Psi$ suppression is not a good signal for the quark-gluon plasma appearance at a central heavy-ion collision.